lyuhiroyama/japanhostelreviews.com/README.md

 # Japan Hostel Reviews

 Welcome to Japan Hostel Reviews!
-This site is still under construction and is usually kept offline for security purposes while I work on setting up security and other features.

-If you would like to take a look, feel free to reach out — I can make it public upon request.
+The site is currently under development, but feel free to click around.

 Built with JS / HTML/CSS / JQuery / PHP / SQLite.
 Hosted on a VPS.